Koji Ariyoshi: Second World War

 Ariyoshi met and married his wife, Taeko Ariyoshi, at Manzanar.
 He decided to help the war effort by working as a language specialist with the United States Army Military Intelligence.
 He was soon transferred out of the internment camp and into India, Sri Lanka, and Burma because of his ability to translate Japanese.
 While stationed in the British Colonies, Ariyoshi witnessed what he believed to be the inequality of the colonial system.
 He was later transferred to China, where he was exposed to the communists.

 Dixie Mission

 While stationed at the Dixie Mission in Yan'an, Ariyoshi met and worked with both Chinese and Japanese Communists, including Mao Zedong and Sanzo Nosaka.
 His primary duties in Yan'an were to learn more about the Communist efforts to train Japanese prisoners of war, translate Japanese source materials and develop Allied propaganda against the Japanese.
-In China, Ariyoshi saw the differences between the peasants' meager lifestyle under the Kuomintang and the Communist Party of China and left China with an appreciation for what communism or at least progressive socialism could accomplish.
+In China, Ariyoshi saw the differences between the peasants' meager lifestyle under the Kuomintang and the Chinese Communist Party and left China with an appreciation for what communism or at least progressive socialism could accomplish.